BackupTheBerlios/jdbcprovider-svn/trunk/readme.txt

 INSERT INTO WIKI_PAGE (NAME, VERSION, CHANGE_TIME, CHANGE_BY, CONTENT)
        SELECT VERSION_NAME, VERSION_NUM, VERSION_MODIFIED, VERSION_MODIFIED_BY, VERSION_TEXT
-              FROM your_old_db.WIKI_PAGE_VERSIONS;
+              FROM <your_old_db>.WIKI_PAGE_VERSIONS;

 INSERT INTO WIKI_ATT (PAGENAME, FILENAME, VERSION, CHANGE_TIME, CHANGE_BY, DATA, LENGTH)
        SELECT ATT_PAGENAME, ATT_FILENAME, ATT_VERSION, ATT_MODIFIED, ATT_MODIFIED_BY, ATT_DATA, LENGTH(ATT_DATA)
-              FROM your_old_db.WIKI_ATT;
+              FROM <your_old_db>.WIKI_ATT;

 CONTENTS

   readme.txt -- this file
+  dist/
-  dist/JDBCProvider.jar -- put this in webapps/.../WEB-INF/lib
+    JDBCProvider.jar -- put this in webapps/.../WEB-INF/lib

   lib/
     commons-dbcp-1.2.1.jar         -- The commons-* jars are needed if you will be using commons-pool-1.2.jar           -- DBCP pool for your database connections c3p0-0.9.1.jar                 -- The C3P0 jar is needed if you will be using C3P0 for connection pools

   database/
     create_tables_mysql.sql        -- MySQL Server code to create the necessary DB tables create_tables_mysql_utf8.sql   -- MySQL Server code to create the necessary DB tables with the utf8 charset
     create_tables_sybase.sql       -- Sybase code to create the necessary DB tables create_tables_sqlany.sql       -- SQLAnywhere code to create the necessary DB tables create_tables_pgsql.sql        -- PostGreSQL code to create the necessary DB tables create_tables_mssql.sql        -- Microsoft SQL Server code to create the necessary DB tables jspwiki.additional.properties  -- Properties that must be merged into jspwiki.properties jdbcprovider.properties        -- JDBCProvider configuration file, where DB is configured jdbcprovider.mysql.properties  -- SQL statements for MySQL DB jdbcprovider.sybase.properties -- SQL statements for Sybase DB jdbcprovider.sqlany.properties -- SQL statements for SQLAnywhere DB jdbcprovider.pgsql.properties  -- SQL statements for PostGreSQL DB jdbcprovider.mssql.properties  -- SQL statements for Microsoft SQL Server

   license/
     lgpl.txt                       -- The Lesser Gnu Public License APACHE-LICENSE-2.0.txt         -- The Apache Software License version 2.0

 LICENSE